RevoU-FSSE-2/week-5-Hananjaya/README.md

 To run this website, we can use both offline and online methods.

-To run this website in offline mode, you can manually open the html file and open it in your favorite browser.
+To run this website in offline mode, you can manually open the HTML file and open it in your favorite browser.

 To run this website in online mode, you can follow the instructions:
 - Go to [GitHub](https://github.com/RevoU-FSSE-2/week-5-Hananjaya)